 Men grow beards for many different reasons.
 For some men, the idea is to go for a more natural look; however, there’s nothing good about a caveman “neckbeard.”
-The word itself awkwardly teeters on the tongue and assaults the ear.
-That said, drawing the neckline too high can also be problematic, making you look unnatural and overgroomed.
+Drawing the neckline too high can also be problematic, making you look unnatural and overgroomed.
 Generally speaking, a good neckline should be a natural extension down from the curve of your ear.
 The hair should pass about 1-1.5 inches above the Adam’s apple, in the territory between neck and head.

 The bushy mustache may work for legendary cowboy Sam Eliott, but it doesn’t look so great on the rest of us.
 The “goatee area” around your mouth deserves some special attention when you’re shaping your beard.
 “Make sure your mustache isn’t going over the upper lip,” says Karen.
 “You can use a rounded scissors to trim that — the same rounded scissors that you use to trim your nosehairs are good to also trim that upper lip area.”
 As for the area around your soul patch, shape it carefully using your clipper’s narrow head attachment.